UCL-ARC/mkdocs-dsh-docs/docs/1-DSH_Intro.md

 The software available in DSH Desktop can be checked [here](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven/software-and-services).

-The [DSH HPC Services environment](3-DSH_Cluster.md) consists of the DSH HPC Cluster and Customer Specialist Servers, which are Red Hat Enterprise Linux (RHEL) virtual machines in an isolated environment which can only be accessed from within the DSH (e.g. using DSH Desktop). *(You can find more detailed information about [what a cluster is here](2-Cluster_Computing.md))*
+The [DSH Research Compute Services](3-DSH_Cluster.md) consists of the DSH HPC Cluster and Customer Specialist Servers, which are Red Hat Enterprise Linux (RHEL) virtual machines in an isolated environment which can only be accessed from within the DSH (e.g. using DSH Desktop). *(You can find more detailed information about [what a cluster is here](2-Cluster_Computing.md))*

 ## DSH account application